IndraTeja/OldWomanCreek/ResearchQuestion-WorkPlan.md

 ## Research Questions:
 #### Avian Monitoring
 * Birds response to different weather conditions in different bird habitats.
-* what is the main factors influencing the bird to choose habitats?
+* What is the main factors influencing the bird to choose habitats?
+* Compare the temparatures to see what is the comfortable temperature for the birds.